wekesa360/news-extractor-rpa/README.md

 # News Extractor Process

-The News Extractor Process is a Python-based automation tool that extracts news articles from a website based on a given search phrase, news category, and date range.
+The News Extractor Process is a Python-based automation tool that extracts articles from NewYork Times website based on a given search phrase, news category, and date range.
 This process is designed to be used as part of a larger robotic process automation (RPA) workflow.

 ## Features
 - Retrieves news articles from a specified website based on a search phrase, news category, and date range